WHAT TO EXPECT

 Can I receive communion even though I'm not a member or Lutheran?

 Holy Communion is celebrated at every Sunday service.
-We welcome to the table all baptized Christians who proclaim with us that Jesus Christ is truly present in the bread and the wine.
+We welcome to the table all who proclaim with us that Jesus Christ is truly present in the bread and the wine.
 Children who have not yet received First Communion instruction are welcome to come to the front to receive a blessing.
 Pew communion is available if you are unable to come to the altar rail.
 Please ask an usher if you need assistance.

 I have young children.
 Is there any help during services?

 Yes!
 Good Shepherd has many families with young children, and children are always welcome in our services.
 "Busy Bags" or a children's bulletin (both located in the Narthex) may help our younger friends sit through worship.
-However, if you should feel the need to step out of the service to calm a little one, we have a Cry Room off our sanctuary at the rear, where you can see and hear the service via a window and speakers.
+However, if you should feel the need to step out of the service to calm a little one, we have a Family Room off our sanctuary at the rear, where you can see and hear the service via a window and speakers.

 How can I meet people?

-Two-year-olds attend Sunday school with a parent.
 If you would like to have your children visit Sunday school, please check with an usher or a greeter and they will be happy to show you and your children our classrooms, and introduce you to our Sunday school leaders or one of our teachers.
 Sunday school begins at 9:30 a.m. and continues for an hour, from Rally Day in September through mid-June.

 What should I wear?

-We have a friendly and casual atmosphere.
 Dress as you feel most comfortable, whether in jeans or business casual or suit and tie.
 Your dress is a personal matter before God.
 It’s up to you!

 Should I bring anything?